9mm P.A.K.: 9mm P.A. semi-automatic pistols

-Notable 9mm P.A. pistols include ME, Umarex (Reck), Röhm and Walther from Germany (earlier from West Germany), Kimar (Chiappa Firearms) and Bruni from Italy, Ceonic, Ekol, Retay and Zoraki from Turkey and KSAP from Russia.
+Notable 9mm P.A. pistols include ME, Umarex (Reck), Röhm and Walther from Germany (earlier from West Germany), Kimar (Chiappa Firearms) and Bruni from Italy, Ceonic, EKOL, Retay and Zoraki from Turkey and KSAP from Russia.

 These makers can be classified in four distinct groups.
-Those, like Walther or Röhm, who are gunmakers who manufacture notorious models chambered in 9mm P.A.
+Those, like Walther or Röhm, who are gunmakers who manufacture well-known models chambered in 9mm P.A.

 A second group includes Umarex who produces models licensed from famous gunmakers including Colt or Smith & Wesson.
 These guns are copies faithful to the originals in terms of cosmetic and design and they use real names and logos.

 The third group is the largest of all four as it encompasses all makers from Italy, Turkey and ME from Germany who are selling unlicensed replicas of famous brands except Ceonic, like the Beretta 92 or the Magnum Desert Eagle.
 Due to obvious copyright reasons, these models are more or less resembling to the original and they use an alternative name.
 For these reasons they are cheaper than licensed models.

 The last group comprises makers like KSAP who design and produce original guns chambered in 9mm P.A.